Can you kayak near the Hoover Dam?

 Can You Launch at Hoover Dam?

-Kayaking the Hoover Dam is one of the most magnificent Las Vegas kayaking experiences you can have in the Southwest.
+Kayaking the Hoover Dam is one of the most magnificent Las Vegas kayaking experiences in the Southwest.
 To learn more about exploring this historical icon, contact Blazin’ Paddles today.